QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 - Vectors or time series in bold and italic letters (boldsymbol: \(\boldsymbol{T \ t}\))
 - Matrices are bold and non-italic (textbf: \(\textbf{T t}\))

-Energy systems:
+Components:

-- Energy flows into an energy system are positive, energy flows out of an energy system are negative
+- Energy flows into a component are positive, energy flows out of a component are negative
-- Energy systems are single units like a heat pump, a buffer tank, a battery or a photovoltaik-plant while system topologies are interconnected energy systems
+- Components are single units like a heat pump, a buffer tank, a battery or a photovoltaic power plant while energy systems are interconnected energy systems

 ## Heat pump (HP)
 ### General description of HP